-In India derivative stock/index trading is done on cash.
-Frankly its foolish.
 Do you know future and option shorting can be done free of cost?
-By free of cost I do not mean that you do not need cash to trade futures and option selling – you need.
-But you can easily use this money to buy quality stocks and keep in your demat account and ask for collateral margin from your broker and trade futures and options with that money without bringing extra money in your trading account.
+By free of cost, I do not mean that you do not need cash to trade futures and option selling – you need.
+But you can easily use this money to buy quality stocks and keep them in your Demat account and ask for collateral margin from your broker and trade futures and options with that money without bringing extra money in your trading account.

 What Is Collateral Margin?